IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The first section of this document details a few strategies that are used.

 The second section of this document details how common manufacturer anti-patterns get in the way of this mapping.
+The term "anti-pattern" comes from agile software design literature, as per {{antipatterns}}.

 The third section of this document details how current trends in DNS resolution such as public DNS servers, DNS over TLS (DoT), DNS over QUIC (DoQ), and DNS over HTTPS (DoH) cause problems for the strategies employed.